Siloxanes

 Canada Issues Ministerial Condition No. 22407 For Siloxane/Silicone Substance (CAS 3086114-77-1) Under CEPA

-Canada has implemented Ministerial Condition No. 22407, imposing strict controls on the manufacture and import of a specific siloxane substance (CAS 3086114-77-1) effective January 2026.
-Companies must establish robust tracking and notification protocols for supply chain transfers and environmental releases to maintain market access for this substance.
+Canada has implemented mandatory restrictions and reporting requirements for the import and manufacture of a specific siloxane substance effective January 2026.
+Businesses must implement rigorous supply chain notification and record-keeping protocols to ensure continued compliance and market access for this material.

 gazette.gc.caCanadaCanada